amitadate/gan-compression/README.md

 # gan-compression

-TensorFlow / TensorLayer implementation of [Deep Convolutional Generative Adversarial Networks](http://arxiv.org/abs/1511.06434) which is a stabilize Generative Adversarial Networks.
+TensorFlow / TensorLayer implementation of image compression technique which is  stabilized by intergrating a Generative Adversarial Network.

 Looking for Text to Image Synthesis ? [click here](https://github.com/zsdonghao/text-to-image)